makerdao/community/governance/polls/Ratification Poll - Monetalis-Coinbase Appaloosa (MIP82) - October 10, 2022.md

 A brief summary of this proposal has been provided by the MIP Author and is shown below:

-*MIP82 onboards a DAI 500M RWA vault that will acquire USDC via the PSM and provide a USDC Loan backed by Eth/Btc to Coinbase.
+*"MIP82 onboards a DAI 500M RWA vault that will acquire USDC via the PSM and provide a USDC Loan backed by Eth/Btc to Coinbase.
 The loan is expected to be split in three terms: 6, 9 and 12.
-The legal, structural, and technical set-up will be “close cousins” of the structure and technical implementation under MIP65 and will be executed under a strict verification program.*
+The legal, structural, and technical set-up will be “close cousins” of the structure and technical implementation under MIP65 and will be executed under a strict verification program."*

 Please review the links below to inform your position on this proposal before voting.
 * [Canonical Proposal Version](https://github.com/makerdao/mips/blob/0a6575da0a9e3c58de5691630d4ad9bdcee27a9a/MIP82/MIP82.md)